cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

 ### Install Java
 Prism Launcher now allows you to install Java inside the app instead of installing it manually.
 To do so, follow the steps below:
 - `Settings - Java - Management - Download - Adoptium - Install the latest builds of all 3 Java versions`
-  - After installing Java, if Minecraft doesn't launch, change your Minecraft instance's Java version to the relevant one.
+  - After installing Java, if Minecraft does not launch, change your Minecraft instance's Java version to the relevant one.
     - **For 1.20.5 and above:** Java 21
     - **From 1.18 to 1.20.4:** Java 17
     - **For 1.17 and 1.17.1:** Java 16 - but in the app, there is no Java 16 in Adoptium, so you might want to install another Java build if you want to play the specific version.
     - **For 1.16.5 and below:** Java 8
 ### Install Minecraft
 - When you first launch the launcher, it will ask you what language you would like to use.
 After that question, you are going to see a page about Java.
 - Make sure to change `Maximum memory allocation`.
 Some people claim you should allocate half your RAM but this is not good for **some cases**.
-If you have at least 32 GB RAM and don't perform RAM intensive tasks, you can allocate half your RAM.
+If you have at least 32 GB RAM and if you do not perform memory-intensive tasks, you can allocate half your RAM.
 However:
-  - If you have RAM that is between **4-16 GB**, I suggest you allocate **2048 MiB** if you are not going to install heavy mods or shaders.
+  - If you have RAM between **4-16 GB**, I suggest you allocate **2048 MiB** if you are not going to install heavy mods or shaders.
 However, you should allocate at least **3072 MiB** RAM if you are going to use Optifine without mods.
 - After completing quick setup, add your Microsoft account to connect to your account in the launcher.
 - Now we can finally install Minecraft.
 Click `Add Instance` button on the top left and continue:
   - In `Version` section, select the version you would like to play and scroll down a bit.
 You should see a big "**No mod loader is selected.**" warning.
 There is a `Mod loader` section next to the warning.
 Select `Fabric` from there and click `OK`.